Despite all the hype on storytelling, articulating why stories are so important in business can still be tough.

-I want to make the distinction between story and communication a little clearer.
-And outline the business value of stories.
-Down below is a write-up drawn from the introduction of a workshop on story and communication I recently gave.
+It helps to make the distinction between story and communication a little clearer.
+Down below is a write-up drawn from the introduction of a workshop on story and communication I recently gave …

 We can communicate in many different ways.
 We don’t necessarily need to tell a story to say, ‘You did a fantastic job!’, ‘Wow, I love working with you!’, ‘You’re late for work,’ or ‘Your bonus this month is a gazillion Euros.’